 Nd man shall be brought down, and man shall be humbled, and the eyes of the lofty shall be brought low.
-And the Lord of hosts shall be exalted in judgment, and the holy shall come with strength: and with the Kingdom in his hand, and with power and dominion. †And the Lord.

-God shall be sanctified in justice.
+And the Lord of hosts shall be exalted in judgment, and the holy God shall be sanctified in justice.
 And the lambs shall feed according to their order, and strangers shall eat the deserts turned into fruitfulness.
 Thus saith the Lord.